LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 }
 ```

-Now you can play again with the application, creating new tasks should work.
+Now you can play with the application; creating new tasks should work.

 [[images/filled.png]]